-Warning: Please keep in mind that the asgard2-backup script is only keeping 5 backups in place.
-If you want to change this, you have to change the value GENERATIONS in the file /usr/sbin/asgard2-backup to a different value.
+Warning: Please keep in mind that the backup.sh script is only keeping 5 backups in place.
+If you want to change this, you have to change the value GENERATIONS in the file /usr/share/asgard-management-center/scripts/backup.sh to a different value.

-7.5.2 Restore
+6.5.2 Restore

-You can use the asgard2-restore command to restore a backup.
+You can use the restore.sh script to restore a backup.